 Parking Cash in Money Markets and Certificates of Deposit

 There are some disadvantages to these two methods of creating a monthly income stream.
 Both CDs and money market accounts typically have minimum deposit requirements.
-When you buy a CD, specifically, you can't cash out your money until it matures, making it the wrong investment for someone who may need immediate access to the cash.
+When you buy a CD, specifically, you can't cash out your money until it matures without incurring a penalty, making it the wrong investment for someone who may need immediate access to the cash.

 Most importantly, the rates paid by both money markets and CDs are significantly less than what you would expect to earn from stocks or income-producing mutual funds.
-Therefore, for someone looking to generate enough income on which to live, these shouldn't be a primary choice.
+Therefore, someone looking to generate enough income on which to live shouldn't make these a primary choice.